ChalmersGU-data-structure-courses/dsabook/src/markdown/03-analysis-part-1/06b-analysis-in-practice.md

 - Prio 1: mention that O is an upper bound
 :::

-We have not yet shown a formal definition of $O$-notation, and there will not be one in this chapter.
+We have not yet shown a formal definition of big-$O$, and there will not be one in this chapter.
 The reason for this is that the formal definition is much easier to digest after seeing the practical use of it.
-For now, we think of $O$-notation as dividing algorithms into complexity classes.
+For now, we think of big-$O$ as dividing algorithms into complexity classes.
 If doubling the size of the input to an algorithm doubles the runtime (with some rounding applied), then that algorithm is $O(n)$.